 From Kalasa to Bangalore, Prem and I had a non-stop, seven hour long debate and discussion on several topics.
 We shared several thoughts; some converging, some diverging but overall presenting a very healthy dialogue on current issues.
 A continuous discussion between us surprised everyone else as otherwise, Prem is mostly silent.
 Our talk made the long journey go by without tiredness or notice.
 We reached Bangalore at around 10:30 PM.
 I would not fail to mention that this team is extremely adventurous and very accommodating which is what made this trek so enjoyable.

 Like every other travel that I have been on, I felt moved by this experience and like in every such experience, there has been a change in my personality.
-Kudrekukh would always remain one of my favourite treks for it is a trek in true nature, at least in Karnataka.
+Kudremukh would always remain one of my favourite treks for, it is a trek in true nature, at least in Karnataka.